Profile information

 This host has indicated that they are interested in sharing their own language or learning a new language.

-Before living with us, you should know we always have indoor dogs, indoor children, and occasionally other indoor animals so we cannot host people with uncontrolled allergies and if you smoke, you will not be able to smoke inside.
-Also, we love our kids and animals but we have become used to the constant mess, smell, chewed item, and LOUD outbursts that they make.
+Before living with us, you should know we always have indoor animals and indoor children.
+We love our kids and animals but we have become used to the constant mess, smell, chewed item, and LOUD outbursts that they make.
 Furthermore, living in an old house in the country is a guarantee of the occasional wild visitor - no matter how hard we try, our house occasionally gets mice, bugs, bats, etc. So, basically we are asking you to please be open to living with animals and children in the house before you stay here!

-We live in farm country, several miles (about a 2hr walk) from the nearest towns which have no amenities and less than 1000 residents.
-This area in north central USA is characterized by wide, flat corn and soybean farms as far as the eye can see.
-Residents in this area all have cars (we both drive approximately an hour one way to work each day) and there is no public transportation.
-It's wonderful for finding peaceful time alone, reading books, taking walks, or riding bikes down the country roads.
+We live in The Midwest, aka farm country, with big skies and flat corn & soybean fields as far as you can see.
+It’s a 2hr walk from the nearest towns which have no amenities and less than 1000 residents.
+Folks in this area all have cars and there is no public transportation.
+It's a wonderful area for peaceful time alone, reading books, taking walks, or riding bikes down country roads.

-We can drive you to the closest towns with train service (25 min drive) or bus service (55 min drive) and pick you up again at these "local" stations.
-We are several hours from both Chicago and St Louis, and either city makes for a good day or weekend trip with lots to see and do.
+For travelling we can occasionally drive you to the closest town with train service (25 min drive) or bus service (55 min drive) and pick you up again as our work schedules allow.
+We drive to and from town for work most weekdays.
+Our home is several hours from both Chicago and St Louis, and either city makes for a good day trip with lots to see and do.

 Internet access